mozilla/pontoon/specs/0113-email-consents.md

 # Mockups

-Please note that the text in the bubble might be out of date.
+Mockups below are out of date.
 The canonical version is specified above.

 ## Email communication user setting
 ![](0113/user_setting.png)